cristiandonosoc/cristiandonosoc.github.io/content/posts/neovim/some_neovim_setup_notes.md

 .vimrc.
 I really changed because of the integrated terminal, as I am a heavy terminal user.

-But this year that changed as I tool the plunge and I went full Neovim by creating a native setup, to get all the goodies that the native Neovim ecosystem marketed to such.
+But this year that changed as I tool the plunge and I went full Neovim by creating a native setup, to get all the goodies that the native Neovim ecosystem marketed so much.
 So over the course of several days, in my spare time I went through pretty much all of this great [Neovim from Scratch](https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ) series and got myself a pretty decent setup.
 For the most part it does more stuff that I had in my